 The assay is based on the detection of the mitochondrial membrane potential changes in cells by the cationic, lipophilic JC-10 dye.
 In normal cells, JC-10 concentrates in the mitochondrial matrix where it forms red fluorescent aggregates.
-However, in apoptotic and necrotic cells, JC-10 diffuses out of mitochondria.
-It changes to monomeric form and stains cells in green fluorescence.
+However, in apoptotic and necrotic cells, JC-10 diffuses out of mitochondria, changes to a monomeric form and stains cells with green fluorescence.

-JC-10 selectively enters mitochondria, and reversibly changes its color from green to orange as membrane potentials increase.
-This property is due to the reversible formation of JC-10 aggregates upon membrane polarization that causes shifts in emitted light from 520 nm (i.e., emission of JC-10 monomeric form) to 570 nm (i.e., emission of J-aggregate form).
+JC-10 selectively enters mitochondria, and reversibly changes its color from green to orange-red as membrane potentials increase.
+This property is due to the reversible formation of JC-10 aggregates upon membrane polarization which cause a shifts in emitted light from 520 nm (the emission of JC-10 monomeric form) to 570 nm (the emission of JC-10-aggregate form).
 When excited at 490 nm, the color of JC-10 changes reversibly from green to greenish orange as the mitochondrial membrane becomes more polarized.

 In normal cells, JC-10 concentrates in the mitochondrial matrix where it forms red fluorescent aggregates.
 However, in apoptotic and necrotic cells, JC-10 exists in monomeric form and stains cells green.
 The green emission can be analyzed in fluorescence channel 1 (FL1) and greenish orange emission in channel 2 (FL2).
 Both colors can be detected using the filters commonly mounted in all flow cytometers.
 Besides its use in flow cytometry, it can also be used in fluorescence imaging and fluorescence microplate platform.

 JC-10 assay protocol summary:

 - add JC-10 staining solution to experimentally treated cells